zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

     });

 The above script will be executed as window resize event handler.
 The Grid `div` should have a 100% height style applied and its default borders should be removed.
 Note that elements with percentage height require a parent element with an explicit height.
+This requirement applies recursively until an element with a pixel height is reached, or until the `html` element is reached.
+100% high elements cannot have margins, paddings, borders or sibling elements.

 ### Column widths